make-resume/make-resume.github.io/docs/faq.md

 - theme-id named package in the current directory (_local-mod_)
 - theme-id named package installed with make-resume (_built-in-mod_)
 - if no theme was found, it'll end with an error

-## Modify theme

-You can modify _built-in-mod_ and _local-mod_ themes using the `clone-theme` command.

-_make sure you are in the same directory as your info file_

-1. run `make-resume clone-theme <theme-id>`
-   - e.g. `make-resume clone-theme make-resume-theme-base` will clone/copy _make-resume-theme-base_ theme in current directory
-2. modify any theme file(s)
-3. run `make-resume build -t <theme-id>` to build a Resume with the cloned, now a local, theme